The White Underbase & Underbase Choke

 2. Press and hold both the ‘-‘ (decrease) and ‘+’ (increase) buttons on the control pad.

-3. Turn on the heat press while continuing to hold the ‘-‘ and ‘+’ buttons for 3-5 seconds.
+3. Turn on the heat press while holding the ‘-‘ and ‘+’ buttons for 3-5 seconds longer.

 4. Press the ‘Mode’ button.
 Confirm that the number 555 appears on the display.

-• If ‘555’ doesn’t appear, go back to step 1 after confirming that your heat press is a Hotronix Hover Press, not an Auto Open Clam or other model or brand.
+• If ‘555’ doesn’t appear, go back to step 1 after confirming that you have a Hotronix Hover Press, not an Auto Open Clam or other model or brand.

 6. Press the ‘-‘ or ‘+’ button to cycle through the pressure/hover mode number (001 – 004), as shown above, selecting the number for the pressure/hover combination that you want.